twitocode/Tantalum/content/rythmhacks talks.md

 AI is a calculator for words, not a thinker ai's do not know what they are doing (just like a calculator). the calculator does not know what your finances are.
 CISPM.ca and their discord server

+nepal stuff - we should work together. the military said to gen z who should be prime minister , they went to discord for it and  voted. the current prime & education minister is very good.
+**namaste - the sacred in me honours the sacred in you**